3 Vancouver workers fired after fatal Cleveland Dam water surge | CBC News

 3 Metro Vancouver employees fired in connection with deadly Cleveland Dam water surge

-Father and son were killed in early October after incident which occurred as a result of human error
+Father and son were killed in early October after torrent of water was released due to human error

-Three Metro Vancouver employees have been fired in connection with a deadly incident at the Cleveland Dam in early October.
+Three Metro Vancouver employees have been fired in connection with a deadly water surge that occurred when a spillway gate at the Cleveland Dam in North Vancouver opened unexpectedly during maintenance in early October.

-On Oct.
-1, a freezing torrent of water was suddenly released into the Capilano River in North Vancouver.
+A torrent of water was suddenly released into the Capilano River.
 Two men, a father and son who were downstream, were killed as a result.

-A preliminary report released a week later found human error related to the programming of the control system was the "clearest contributing factor" in the incident.
+A preliminary report released a week after the Oct.
+1 surge later found human error related to the programming of the control system was the "clearest contributing factor" in the tragedy.

 "Metro Vancouver continues to co-operate fully with external agencies in their investigations and will not be providing further comment at this time," said the regional district in a statement.